japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingAggregationStateManager.md

 getStateValueSchema: StructType
 ----

-Gets the schema of the values in a <<spark-sql-streaming-StateStore.adoc#, state store>>
+Gets the schema of the values in a <<spark-sql-streaming-StateStore.md#, state store>>

-Used when <<spark-sql-streaming-StateStoreRestoreExec.adoc#, StateStoreRestoreExec>> and <<spark-sql-streaming-StateStoreSaveExec.adoc#, StateStoreSaveExec>> physical operators are executed
+Used when <<spark-sql-streaming-StateStoreRestoreExec.md#, StateStoreRestoreExec>> and <<spark-sql-streaming-StateStoreSaveExec.md#, StateStoreSaveExec>> physical operators are executed

 | iterator
 a| [[iterator]]